natelistrom/natelistrom.github.io/_posts/2022-12-07-anecdote-reflection.md

 The moment of reflection is the payoff of the promise, the destination of the train.
 It answers the question raised by the anecdote and gives the story meaning.
 Without it, the story ending feels unsatisfying.
 Audiences might express frustration: "It didn't _go_ anywhere.
 It just ended."

 The converse is also true.
-A moment of reflection by itself, feels hollow.
+A moment of reflection, by itself, feels hollow.
 It’s just a propositional statement.
 In a sense, the events of the anecdote are a demonstration of the thematic argument.
 They are the "evidence" of which the reflection is the conclusion.
-They make the thematic statement feel earned.
+They make the thematic argument feel earned.

 To be most effective, the two need each other.